Rockland Ranch

 the residents from Utah's extreme weather.

-Today, of the 35-ish families in the community, around half contain plural marriages.
+As of 2019, of the 35-ish families in the community, around half contain plural marriages.
 Rockland Ranch hosts annual events that draw fundamentalist Mormons from around the country.

 In media

 Rockland Ranch is the setting for the Netflix reality TV series Three Wives, One Husband, which follows the lives of the Foster and Morrison families for a year.